Most of you who have been reading my blog for awhile are aware that I have prostate cancer.

 Although there is a bit of debate about the topic, in general, prostate cancer is not considered curable once it has metastasized outside of the gland like my cancer has.
 The best one can hope for is fairly long term control of the disease progression.
 That control is achieved through a combination of radiation therapy and systemic testosterone hormonal suppression.

-To cut to the chase, I have a very big decision to make.
-Using incredibly rough numbers generated from a combination of all my recent doctor appointments and a very thorough review of the academic literature, here are my options:
+To cut to the chase, I had a very big decision to make.
+Using incredibly rough numbers generated from a combination of all my recent doctor appointments and a very thorough review of the academic literature, these are my options:

 1. Do Nothing.
 If I don’t treat the cancer, I’ll most likely have 2-3 years of relatively symptom-free normal life before the cancer spreads to more important areas and things will start to seriously suck.